 - Have and maintain a minimum cumulative and semester GPA of 3.0 or higher

-- U.S. Citizen, Resident or F-1 Visa International Student
+- U.S. Citizen, Resident, F-1 Visa International Student or DACA card.

 - Completed and Signed SEI Application

 Graduate Students must be recommended by faculty or staff to work under their department.
 The student then will be directed to Career Services/SEI office in order to apply for the program.
 Student must apply each semester and meet the criteria.

 Graduate students will follow the same hiring procedures as the undergraduate students.